krambuhl/metalsmith-relativity/Readme.md

 # metalsmith-relativity

 Metalsmith plugin that adds relativity path metadata to files.
+This is a path prefix to move from file directory back to the source directory for metalsmith.

 ## Installation